NMRtist Use Cases

 • Upload NMR spectra to the project storage

-• Run application "ARTINA: structure determination" using NMR spectra you would like to analyze as the input.
+• Run application "ARTINA: structure determination" with input data you would like to use for structure determination.

 • Prepare CYANA library file with definition of the ligand